Ramsar Sites in India: Map, State-wise List & Key Facts [2025]

 Newly Added Ramsar Sites in India

-In June 2025, two new sites were added to the list of Ramsar Sites in India, bringing the total number to 91.
-These sites are:
+Following new sites were added to the list of Ramsar sites in India in 2025:

 1. Khichan (Rajasthan)